 In 1959 he began formal aikido training, and has since trained and continues to train under many of Japan's shihan (master teachers).
 Aikido is his primary discipline and way of life.

 An internationally known and respected teacher, Doran Sensei is a frequent guest instructor at training seminars throughout the United States and abroad.
-He has taught at four colleges and universities including Stanford University where he has taught daily since 1972.
-He also teaches daily at his primary dojo Aikido West in Redwood City.
+He has taught at four colleges and universities including Stanford University where he taught daily for 26 years.
+As Chief Instructor, assisted by a talented staff of senior instructors, he teaches regularly at his home dojo, Aikido West in Redwood City, California.

-Stressing that aikido is budo--a way of life that seeks to polish the self through a blend of rigorous physical training and spiritual discipline--his classes emphasize a balance between effective technique and the philosophical, ethical, and spiritual aspects of aikido.
+Stressing that aikido is budo – a way of life that seeks to polish the self through a blend of rigorous physical training and spiritual discipline – his classes emphasize a balance between effective technique and the ethical and philosophical aspects of aikido.